-The first sewing pattern in our sew-along is Burda 6820.
+The first t-shirt pattern in our sew-along is Burda 6820.
 This close fitting t-shirt pattern is designed for a two-way stretch jersey.
 I have sewn this pattern before with and without the use of my serger (overlock) machine.
 A serger does make sewing knits super easy, but there are some aspects of the project such as hemming that may require the use of your regular sewing machine.
 If you do not have a serger, you can use a regular sewing machine for the entire project.
 However, there are some things you can do to make the sewing process go smoothly.
 My hope is that regardless of how you are sewing your project, you will find this post helpful as a general guide for sewing knits.

 Identify Your Knit